-The Road Scholar program at Passau was a city tour in the morning, but I couldn't face yet another charming Baroque town.
-Five other Road Scholars had the same idea and we signed up for a nature walk offered as one of the ship's other excursions.
+The Road Scholar program at Passau was a city walking tour, but I couldn't face yet another stroll through a charming Baroque town.
+Five other Road Scholars had the same idea and we signed up for a nature hike offered as one of the ship's other excursions.

 Three rivers come together at Passau: the Danube, the Inn and the Ilz.
-The nature walk was on a footpath that followed the Ilz for about three or four miles.
-We all enjoyed the fresh weather, which ran the gamut from snow to rain to sunshine, the exercise, and the opportunity to learn about the region's flora and fauna.
+The hike followed a footpath along the Ilz for about three or four miles.
+We enjoyed the fresh weather, which ran the gamut from snow to rain to sunshine, the exercise, and the opportunity to learn about the region's flora and fauna.

-Our guide, Dr. Georgine Fisch, showed us how the river makes a double loop.
-We will be walking from the area at the top of the map, where the river forms a lake behind a dam then down through both loops to the town of Hals.
+Our guide, Dr. Georgine Fisch, showed us the river's double loop.
+We will walk from the area at the top of the map, where the river forms a lake behind a dam, then through both loops to the town of Hals.

 She welcomed us as true nature lovers since we had signed up for a hike on a grey snowy November day.
-She was also pleased to note that we all had appropriate footwear for hiking on a snowy November day.
-Yes, people will occasionally show up in high heels!
+She was also pleased to note that we had appropriate footwear.
+Yes, people will show up in high heels!

 Crystal is the only cruise line that offers the nature hike.